ingeniouspartners/ingeniouspartners.github.io/index.md

 <img src="img/cableProLogo.png" alt="project's logo">

-CableTrack PRO is the premier tool to enable electricians to quickly and easily create cable schedules for their projects.
-It allows the tracking of the cable meta-data, pull-ins, terminations, and tests.

 ## Purpose

 CableTrack PRO is the premier tool to enable electricians to quickly and easily create cable schedules for their projects.
 It allows the tracking of the cable meta-data, pull-ins, terminations, and tests.